mattbierner/allthecolors.gif/README.md

 # Viewing
 In order to save space (ha!), all the included gif are very small and must be upscaled to view.
-When upscaling the image, most programs will automatically smooth out the resulting image:
+When upscaling, most programs will automatically smooth out the resulting image:

 ![](https://raw.githubusercontent.com/mattbierner/allthecolors.gif/master/documentation/stack-smooth.png)

-This is fine for `rainbow-array`, but you can instead use nearest neighbor upscaling for a more [Josef Albers-esque](https://en.wikipedia.org/wiki/Josef_Albers) experience
+This is fine for `rainbow-array`, but you can instead use nearest neighbor upscaling for a more [Josef Albers-esque](https://en.wikipedia.org/wiki/Josef_Albers) experience:

 ![](https://raw.githubusercontent.com/mattbierner/allthecolors.gif/master/documentation/stack-pixelated.png)